zeruniverse/CryptoStego/README.md

 #CryptoStego
 JS library for steganography with encryption - Hide text in an image with encryption and obfuscation.
-I only tested this library in Chrome and Firefox.
-Please submit an issue if there're bugs in other browsers!
+Support least significant bit mode and fast Fourier mode.
 ##DEMO
 [http://zeruniverse.github.io/CryptoStego/](http://zeruniverse.github.io/CryptoStego/)
 **Note: Library needs HTML5 support!**
+*Known Issue for DEMO: 'Force Download image file encoded in base64 as URL' does not work on IE. You might need to try the demo with Chrome, Firefox or Safari.
+However, the library itself works on IE.*

 ##Download
 Download [cryptostego.min.js](https://github.com/zeruniverse/CryptoStego/releases/download/v1.0/cryptostego.min.js)